 The Issuer operates in an increasingly competitive UK personal financial services market.
-It competes mainly with other providers of personal finance services, including banks, building societies and insurance companies.
+It competes mainly with other providers of personal finance services, including banks, building societies and insurance companies, and recent technological advances have heightened the potential for different kinds of competitors to emerge within the traditional financial services arena.